simplicityitself/simplicityitself.github.io/learning/building-microservices-course.md

 redirect_from:
  - "/services/building-microservices.html"
 ---
-Have you ever experienced that moment where your heart sinks at the words "We just want you to make this one, small and trivial change…".
+Have you ever experienced that moment where your heart sinks at the words "We just want you to make this one, <b>small and trivial change…</b>".

-If you build software, change is an inevitable force in your life and your ability to react to change can be the difference between a killer product and a last-to-the-post flop.
+If you build software, ***change is an inevitable force*** in your life and your ability to react to change can be the difference between a killer product and a last-to-the-post flop.

 Given that change and speed of software evolution is so critical, why is it that so much software becomes a millstone around yourself and your team's next, leading to you dreading the next inevitable change that's needed?
 For over 10 years, focus has been consistently applied to helping us work in a more agile and adaptable fashion, with far less focus on how to create software that thrives in an agile environment.